ngx-formly/ngx-formly/README.md

 | Angular >= 4    | `@ngx-formly/core@2.x` |
 | Angular >= 2    | `ng-formly@1.x`        |

-#### Upgrading to v8
+#### Upgrading to v9

-Formly v8 requires Angular 19 or newer.
-Upgrade Angular first, then update all `@ngx-formly/*` packages used by your application together to v8.
+Formly v9 requires Angular 20 or newer.
+Upgrade Angular first, then update all `@ngx-formly/*` packages used by your application together to v9.
-The Material, PrimeNG, and NG-ZORRO integrations require version 19 or newer of their respective UI libraries.
-Applications staying on Angular 18 should use Formly v7.
+The Material, PrimeNG, and NG-ZORRO integrations require version 20 or newer of their respective UI libraries.
+Kendo requires version 19.1 or newer, and NativeScript requires `@nativescript/angular` 20 or newer.
+Applications staying on Angular 19 should use Formly v8; applications staying on Angular 18 should use Formly v7.

+PrimeNG datepicker fields no longer accept `monthNavigator`, `yearNavigator`, or `yearRange`, which PrimeNG 20 removed.
+Replace `@primeng/themes` imports with `@primeuix/themes` when configuring a PrimeNG theme.

 See the [changelog](CHANGELOG.md) for the full list of changes.